-Opened in 1927 the Memorial Hall is dedicated to the memory of the men of Acaster Malbis who lost their lives, and those who served, in the First World War.
+Opened in 1927 the Memorial Hall is dedicated to the memory of the men of Acaster Malbis who lost their lives, and those who served, during the First World War.

-The building has been used by the village throughout its 90 years and was fully renovated, as a Millennium project, and now comprises a large, well-lit, main hall with modern facilities.
+The building has been used by the community throughout its 96 years; and was fully renovated as a Millennium project, so that it now comprises a large well-lit main hall, with modern facilities.

 The Acaster Malbis Memorial Institute has been a charity since the 1960s and is managed by a group of volunteer trustees from the village on behalf of both the village and a wide range of users from the wider community.